petrinachan/petrinachan.github.io/_posts/2022-10-25-Assignment-3.md

 ## Printing Nested Object
 The nested object is the one print that I modeled and printed when I got back from my trip on Monday night.

 I wanted to make something a little bit more interesting than a box or cylinder, but I didn’t have a lot of time since it was around 12am.
-I made a simple polyline outline of a bird, nested a smaller bird inside it, and placed a ring around them.
+I made a simple polyline outline of a bird, nested a smaller bird inside it, and placed a ring around them. :bird::bird:

 Here are the steps I followed to make the model:
 1. Draw angular polyline curves for the bird